chiragpatel39/decolonizing_bharatiya_keyboards/README.md

 ![alt txt](resources/images/apple_keyboard_options_USA.jpg)

 And it does not end here:
-It sells macbook with 17 keyboard layouts in Belgium, 10 in Czech Republic, 16 in Denmark, 18 in Germany.
-17 in Spain, 17 in France,
+It sells macbook with 17 keyboard layout options in Belgium, 10 in Czech Republic, 16 in Denmark, 18 in Germany.
+17 in Spain, 17 in France, 18 in Ireland, 17 in Italy, 17 in Luxeumbourg, 11 in Hungery, 16 in Netherlands, 15 in Norway, 16 in Austria, 5 in Poland, 16 in Portugal, 17 in Switzerland, 15 in Finland, 16 in Sweden, 4 in Turkey, 18 in UK,  7 in Australia, 8 in China, 7 in Hong Kong, 7 in Japan, 4 in Korea, 5 in Malasia, 7 in New Zealand, 5 in Singapore, 5 in Taiwan, and  4 in Thailand, 4 in UAE.